-When you think of French patisseries, you immediately think of macarons; the pretty pastel sweet treats which have become a Parisian delicacy.
-Even though these iconic patisseries are widely available nowadays, the quality, at times is compromised.
-But don’t fear, INSIDR is on hand to ensure you can marvel at the macaron by finding the best Paris has to offer.
+When you think of French pastries, you immediately think of macarons; the pretty pastel sweet treats which have become a Parisian delicacy.
+Even though these iconic macarons can be found everywhere nowadays, the quality, at times is compromised.
+But don’t fear, here at INSIDR, we’ve done our research to find the best macarons in Paris!

 Read on to find INSIDR’s top selection of where to get the best macarons in Paris…